Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/15_design_decisions.md

 ## Introduction

-This chapter explains **why** STT is designed the way it is - the reasoning behind key decisions, trade-offs made, and the vision for the Seigr ecosystem.
+This chapter explains **why** STT is designed the way it is - the reasoning behind key decisions and trade-offs made.

 ## Core Design Principles